advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 However, if you get the joke, then you can become a deity.
 Something left over from creation that gets passed on in animals and to a greater extent in humans.
 Might make it possible to escape the reincarnation cycle of our eternal soul, by resurrecting and getting new eternal immortal bodies.
-It is the blood, right?
+It is in the blood, right?
 Must be. /s